evelynharbison/slate/source/index.html.md

   }
   ```

-  To acquire a token you must authenticate with your email and password for Optimo.
+  To acquire a token, you must authenticate your email and password for Optimo.

   `POST /client_api/authenticate`

   <aside class="notice">
-    You must replace `subdomain` in the examples on the side with your company Rifiniti subdomain.
+    You must replace `subdomain` in the examples on the side with your company's Rifiniti subdomain.
   </aside>

   <aside class="warning">